 4. Be with other childless couples who have learned how to be happy

 If you’ve recently discovered that you or your partner are infertile, you may want to research various infertility support groups or couples counselors.
 Many treatment centers have monthly support groups led by experienced therapists.
-Connecting with other couples coping with infertility is a great way to learn how to be happy as a childless man and woman, and even to investigate alternative ways to have a family.
+Connecting with other couples coping with infertility is a great way to learn how to be happy even if you’ll be childless forever, and even to investigate alternative ways to have a family.

 When I was going through the worst of my grieving process, I didn’t want to be around new moms, babies, or pregnant women.
 Childlessness was very painful and I didn’t know how to be happy as a woman without children.
 I encourage you to be aware of your grief process and the “triggers” that make your world come crashing down.
 While you’re going through the worst of your grief, avoid those triggers.
 As you start to heal and grow stronger, you will find yourself able to be with new moms, babies, and expectant mothers.
 You will learn how to be happy without having to be surrounded by childless women all the time!
 Trust me.
 You will heal.